dynamsoft-docs/capture-vision-docs/architecture/index.md

 1. A specific type of *intermediate result* is generated.
 2. CVR dispatches the result to a registered listener and pauses processing.
-3. The customer’s code in the callback function receives the result.
+3. The customer's code in the callback function receives the result.
 4. The code examines, modifies, and returns the result to CVR.
 5. CVR injects the updated data back into the workflow and resumes processing.

-Here’s a visual demonstration of this process:
+Here's a visual demonstration of this process:

 ![Intermediate-Result-Intervention](assets/Intermediate-Result-Intervention.png)
 ***Diagram 6: Intermediate Results Intervention***